 Madden gave her the pen name of Nelly Bly, which was the title of a popular song at the time, but the first time the paper used the pseudonym it was misspelled Nellie Bly.
 It stuck.

 If women in the 1880s got a newspaper job at all it was to write about gardening, fashion, recipes etc. Nellie Bly was having none of this, she pushed for and got hard-edged assignments.
 Her first opinion piece focussed on the plight of women “without talent, without beauty, without money.”
 She also wrote about the hard lives of poor women who worked in Pittsburgh’s factories.

-Then she plunged into the need to reform divorce laws and even suggested men who were liars, lazy, or drank too much should be allowed to marry at all.
+Then, she plunged into the need to reform divorce laws and even suggested men who were liars, lazy, or drank too much should not be allowed to marry at all.

 Her stories ruffled feathers in the business community.
 Threats were made about withdrawing advertising.
 Nellie was sent out to do a gardening story.
 She handed the finished article in, attached to it was her letter of resignation.

 Nellie talked her way into a job at The New York World.
 Her first assignment was a tough one; she was to go undercover at the notorious Blackwell’s Island Asylum.

 She faked a mental illness convincingly enough to be admitted to the asylum.
 The National Women’s History Museum tells that “She lived at the institution for 10 days, observing physical cruelty, cold baths, and forced meals of old food.”
 She wrote that “What, excepting torture, would produce insanity quicker than this treatment?”